luh-99/School-Stuff/README.md

 # 🚀 Welcome to the School Bypass Project!
 ---
-## Before we start, please read all the precautions I have told you below, and throughout creating this repository all the warnings I state in general.
+## Before we start, please read all the precautions below, and throughout creating this repository all the warnings I state in general.
 ---
 > [!NOTE]
 > Useful information for bypassing school rules (e.g., proxies, games, bookmarklets)